A photo can only capture part of the memory. An annual tradition of recording a birthday interview with your kids allows you to remember so much more.

 A few days ago I was searching for something in a closet and came across a few photo albums from when the kids were toddlers.
 Looking at old pictures always brings back great memories, but they are only part of the story.
 A photo may remind us of a funny facial expression that one of our kids used to make or cause us to think back to the annual trip to the pumpkin patch.
 But there is so much more to those snapshots in time that a camera just can’t capture.

-I like to keep track of our family’s memories in a number of different ways, and the birthday interview tradition is definitely one of them.
+I like to keep track of our family’s memories in a number of different ways (including this method), and the birthday interview tradition is definitely one of them.
 Every year on each of the kid’s birthday (or maybe 2 days or a week later if I maybe, possibly, forgot….it’s still close enough!) we get the camcorder out and record an interview with the kids.

 The interview is recorded based on questions that I have preprinted on a piece of paper.
 I like to be a little creative when I come up with the list so I can be sure and capture parts of their daily life that we might otherwise forget.
 For example, I like to ask them their favorite movie quote.